 The etiology of chronic rejection is incompletely understood.
 Glinton et al. reported that a vital determinant of the complication of chronic solid organ allografts is by a vascular disease component of the transplanted graft.
 Their review, however, focused on cardiac transplantation only.
 In cardiac allograft vasculopathy, histologic evidence suggests that accumulation and activation of phagocytes can be a contributing factor.
 Phagocytic cells such as macrophages, monocytes, and immature dendritic cell subsets are found in this type of chronic cardiac transplant rejection.
 Furthermore, myeloid phagocytes crosstalk with B and T lymphocytes while also signaling and activating vascular smooth muscle cells and fibroblasts, and these can cause fibrous intimal thickening.
 Chronic renal allograft rejection has been labeled as interstitial fibrosis and tubular atrophy to help reflect the underlying histology and etiology.
 Chronic rejection is now cited as the leading cause of graft rejection.

 The overall incidence and prevalence of chronic allograft nephropathy (CAN) in biopsies of renal allograft tissues depends on the timing and the indication of such graft biopsies.
-In protocol biopsies, in the first year post-transplantation, it has been reported that the prevalence can be as high as 94% (Grade I) and up to 100% after 10 years.
+In protocol biopsies, in the first year post-transplantation, it has been reported that the prevalence can be as high as 94% (grade I) and up to 100% after ten years.

 In the United States, mortality in patients on chronic hemodialysis is significantly higher in winter months than in the summer.
 It is unknown whether a seasonal difference exists, however, for mortality or graft failure among kidney transplant recipients.
 One report showed that there was a significant annual variation of deaths due to graft failures.